canyi-chen/abima/README.md

 ## Example 3

-This exmaple shows that the performance of adaptive bootstrap test in the type I error control under the composite null hypothesis.
+This example shows that the performance of adaptive bootstrap test in the type I error control under the composite null hypothesis.

 ``` r